Hsanokklis/Resources/README.md

-# Resources
+# Welcome to my Resources Repo!
-A consolidation of various cybersecurity, networking and job resources from classes and research
+Here you will find a consolidaiton of various cybersecurity, networking and career resources from my classes and research!

+## Go to the wiki to access my resources!